-A woman claimed she not only witnessed billionaire Jeffrey Epstein and his friend, Donald Trump, rape a 13-year-old girl, but that she was tasked with recruiting her and other underage girls for Epstein and friends of his like Trump.
-On Saturday, FBI agents arrested Epstein for crimes involving the sex-trafficking of dozens of underage girls in New York and Florida between 2002 and 2005, thanks in large part to report by Miami Herald investigative reporter Julie K. Brown.
+A woman claimed she not only witnessed billionaire Jeffrey Epstein and his friend, Donald Trump, rape a 13-year-old girl, but that her boss, Epstein, tasked her with recruiting the girl and other underage girls for him and friends of his—like Trump.
+On July 6, FBI agents arrested Epstein for crimes involving the sex-trafficking of dozens of underage girls in New York and Florida between 2002 and 2005, thanks in large part to report by Miami Herald investigative reporter Julie K. Brown.

 In court documents filed in 2016, a woman identifying only as “Tiffany Doe” corroborated claims by another woman, who identified as “Jane Doe,” that Trump and Epstein raped her at a party when she was a teenage girl in 1994.